shashank297/HR-Recruitment-Data-Analysis-/README.md

 #### Level and Designation
 - The "level" column has seven unique categories: Associate, Mid-Senior level, Not Available, Entry level, Director, Executive, and Internship.
 - Mid-Senior level has the highest share (52.5%), followed by Not Available (36.8%).
-- The "designation" column has a high number of unique categories, and the top 10 categories are identified.
+- The "designation" column has many unique categories, and the top 10 types are identified.
 - Data Analyst is the most common designation (12.93%), followed by Java Developer (11.97%).

 #### Company, Industry, City, and State
-- The "Name" column (company name) has a high number of unique categories, and the top 10 companies are identified.
+- The "Name" column (company name) has many unique categories, and the top 10 companies are identified.
 - Epam Anywhere offers the most jobs (11.5%), followed by IBM (10.9%).
-- The "Industry" column has a high number of unique categories, and the top 10 industries are identified.
+- The "Industry" column has many unique categories, and the top 10 industries are identified.
 - Information Technology and Services is the most common industry (42.7%), followed by Computer Software (18.9%).
-- The "City" column has a high number of unique categories, and the top 10 cities are identified.
+- The "City" column has many unique categories, and the top 10 cities are identified.
 - Warsaw has the highest number of job opportunities (12.4%), followed by Bengaluru (11.6%).
-- The "State" column has a high number of unique categories, and the top 10 states are identified.
+- The "State" column has many unique categories, and the top 10 states are identified.
 - Maharashtra has the highest number of job opportunities (14.7%), followed by Karnataka (11.6%).

 ### Bivariate Analysis